Earthing and Bonding Explained

 After installing or checking earthing and bonding, specific tests must be carried out to confirm effectiveness.
 These tests form part of the standard initial verification or periodic inspection process.

 Earth fault loop impedance (Zs) testing measures the total impedance of the earth fault current path.
 This determines whether the protective device will operate quickly enough in the event of a fault.
 The measured Zs must be low enough to ensure the circuit breaker or fuse trips within the required disconnection time (0.4 seconds for final circuits, 5 seconds for distribution circuits in TN systems).
+Understanding how protective devices operate is essential for interpreting these results.

 For TT systems, the resistance of the earth electrode must be tested.
 This is typically done using a dedicated earth electrode resistance tester or by calculation from the measured external earth fault loop impedance.
 The resistance must be low enough to ensure the RCD operates within the required time.